edbury/gremlin-camp/src/site/notes/spaces/mosh/towns/Mistvale.md

 #### Offer a Prayer

-The lay folk often visit the shrine within the cathedral to pray for loved ones or to petition the Lords in their own defense.
-A modest donation to the alms box in the cathedral is recommended before petitioning the Lords for aid.
-Roll on the Cathedral Prayers table.
+The lay folk often visit the shrine within the cathedral to pray for loved ones or to petition the Lord in their own defense.
+A modest donation to the alms box in the cathedral is recommended before petitioning the Lord for aid.

 **Offer a Prayer Cost:** Ob 1